Roc Armenter

 Monetary Policy Macroeconomics Finance Machine Learning

-I have more than two decades of experience in economic research and monetary policy at the Federal Reserve.
-I am most proud of my contributions to monetary policy over the years, as senior policy advisor and FOMC economist, and of my role in the design of balance sheet policies and implementation framework.
+I am most proud of my contributions to monetary policy over the years, as senior policy advisor and FOMC economist, and of my role in the design of balance sheet policies and the implementation framework.
+My research has been published in a variety of top journals in economics, with interests ranging from fiscal and monetary policy to information theory.

 I have a Ph.D. in economics from Northwestern University and an M.Sc. and a B.A. in economics from the Universitat Pompeu Fabra.